-6.1.10.
+6.1.8.
 Indigenous peoples

 With respect to potential effects on Indigenous peoples and the related VCs, baseline information will be provided for each group identified in Section 5 (Part 2) of these guidelines (and any groups identified after these guidelines are finalized).
-Baseline information will describe and characterize the elements in paragraph 5(1)(c) of CEAA 2012 based on the spatial and temporal scope selected for the EA according to the factors outlined in Part 1, Section 3.3.3 of this document.
+Baseline information will describe and characterize the elements in paragraph 5(1)(c) of CEAA 2012 based on the spatial and temporal scope selected for the EA according to the factors outlined in Part 1, Section 3.2.3 of this document.
 Baseline information will also characterize the regional context of each of the elements of paragraph 5(1)(c) of CEAA 2012 to support the assessment of project related effects and cumulative effects.
 Baseline information will be sufficient to provide a comprehensive understanding of the current state of each VC.

-Baseline information for current use of lands and resources for traditional purposes will focus on the traditional activity (e.g. hunting, fishing, trapping, plant gathering) and include a characterization of all attributes of the activity that can be affected by environmental change.
+Baseline information for current use of lands and resources for traditional purposes will focus on the traditional activity (e.g. fishing) and include a characterization of all attributes of the activity that can be affected by environmental change.
 This includes not only identifying species of importance, but also assessing the quality and quantity of preferred traditional resources and locations, timing (e.g. seasonality, access restrictions, distance from community), ambient/sensory environment (e.g. noise, air quality, visual landscape, presence of others) and cultural environment (e.g. historical/generational connections, preferred areas).
-Specific aspects that will be considered include, but are not limited to:
+As applicable, specific aspects that will be considered include, but are not limited to:

-- location of traditional territory (including maps where available); - traditional uses currently practiced or practiced in recent history; - location of reserves and communities; - location of hunting camps, cabins and traditional gathering or teaching grounds; - fish, wildlife, birds, plants or other natural resources of importance for traditional use; - places where fish, wildlife, birds, plants or other natural resources are harvested, including places that are preferred; - access and travel routes for conducting traditional practices; - frequency, duration or timing of traditional practices; and - cultural values associated with the area affected by the project and the traditional uses identified.
+- current use of lands and resources for traditional purposes, including: - ✓ location of traditional territory (including maps where available); - ✓ commercial and traditional fishing activity within the project's potential zone of influence, including licences and maps; - ✓ fish, wildlife, birds, plants or other natural resources of importance for traditional use; - ✓ places where fish, wildlife, birds, plants or other natural resources are harvested, including places that are preferred; - ✓ access and travel routes for conducting traditional practices; - ✓ frequency, duration or timing of traditional practices; and - ✓ cultural values associated with the area affected by the project and the traditional uses identified. - any Project components and a description of any activities (e.g. exclusion zones) that may affect commercial fisheries or other uses; - human health10, primarily with respect to potential contamination of food sources; - location of reserves and communities; and - physical and cultural heritage11 (including any site, structure or thing of archaeological, paleontological, historical or architectural significance).